Partnership for Market Readiness (PMR)

 Objective and activities

-Launched in 2010, the Partnership for Market Readiness (PMR) is helping to establish carbon markets in developing, emerging and transition countries.
+Launched in 2010, the Partnership for Market Readiness (PMR) helps to establish carbon markets in developing, emerging and transition countries.
 Germany is one of 13 donors in the partnership.
 The secretariat function is performed by the World Bank.
-Guided by the needs of the partner countries, the PMR is pursuing various approaches, such as the development of national emissions trading systems or new market instruments (new market mechanisms, CO2 taxes and national certification standards).
+Guided by the needs of the partner countries, the PMR pursues various approaches, such as the development of national emissions trading systems or new market instruments (new market mechanisms, CO2 taxes and national certification standards).
 The PMR functions both as a dialogue forum for technical exchange and as a trust fund for developing, piloting and implementing new carbon market instruments.
 Its work is also helping create systems for the measuring, reporting and verification (MRV) of emission reductions as well as expanding resources and expertise.

 State of implementation/results

 - Project in implementation

 - The PMR has established itself as a central platform for supporting national mitigation efforts through the use of carbon pricing instruments; the Partnership Assembly meetings occurring twice a year as well as various workshops and e-course have been particularly helpful for a so called South-South-exchange.